backplane/conex/cdk-python/README.md

 > The AWS Cloud Development Kit (AWS CDK) is an open source software development framework to define your cloud application resources using familiar programming languages.

+The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/cdk-python).

 ## Usage

 ### Interactive